Structure of conjugacy classes in Coxeter groups: Indefinite Coxeter groups

 \subsubsection{A few algorithms}

-We first outline a few simple algorithms, which can be easily implemented in the algebra package CHEVIE (\cite{GHLMP96}, \cite{Mi15}) of GAP (\cite{GAP4}), and which do not aim at being efficient in terms of algorithmic complexity, but rather at providing a simple way to verify some facts in the examples given in \S\ref{subsection:ExIND} and \S\ref{subsection:ExAFF}.
+We first outline a few simple algorithms, which can be easily implemented in the algebra package CHEVIE (\cite{GHLMP96}, \cite{Mi15}) of GAP (\cite{GAP4}), and which do not aim at being efficient in terms of algorithmic complexity, but rather at providing a simple way to verify some facts in the examples given in \S\ref{subsection:ExIND} and \S\ref{subsection:ExAFF} (the relevant code used for these examples is available on the author's webpage).
 These examples, in turn, only serve as illustrations of the results obtained in this paper.

 In this paragraph, we relax our standing assumption that $W$ is of irreducible indefinite type, and let $(W,S)$ be an arbitrary irreducible Coxeter system.

 \begin{algo}[Cyclic shift class] One can define a function $\boldsymbol{\Cyc}$ taking as input an element $w\in W$ and giving as output the cyclic shift class $\Cyc(w)$, as a list starting with $w$: such an algorithm is for instance described in \cite[Algorithm G page 80]{GP00} (where we have to replace ``$\ell(sys)=\ell(y)$'' by ``$\ell(sys)\leq\ell(y)$'' in step G2 of that algorithm, to account for our slightly different definition of $\Cyc(w)$).